-Since the 1960's, emission regulations have progressively become more stringent, which has forced improvements in engine design as well as significant improvements and changes to ignition and fuel systems.
-Emission regulations continue to embrace many different pollutants; and although some pollutants such as sulphur and lead based pollutants have been significantly reduced or eliminated, pollutants are still produced during the engine's combustion process.
-The main pollutants of concern are shown in the table in 5.10.
+Since the 1960's, emission regulations have progressively become more stringent, which has forced improvements in The graph in Fig 5.11 shows the main pollutants and the oxygen engine design as well as significant improvements and changes content in the exhaust gas, it illustrates how even small changes to ignition and fuel systems.
+Emission regulations continue to in the air/fuel ratio can noticeably increase or decrease the levels embrace many different pollutants: and although some pollutants of pollutants.
+When the air/fuel ratio is controlled within the such as sulphur and lead based pollutants have been significantly lambda window, a reasonable compromise is achieved between the different pollutants; but additional methods are then still reduced or eliminated, pollutants are still produced during the engine's combustion process.
+The main pollutants of concern required to further reduce pollutant emissions. are shown in the table in 5.10.